Dear Abby is proud to announce the launch of the 2019 scholarship program for aspiring young writers.

 The Dear Abby College Columnist Scholarship Program is an annual contest for college publication columnists underwritten by Jeanne Phillips aka Dear Abby.
-The 2018 winner has been annouced.
+The 2019 winner receives a $5,000 scholarship.
+Apply now.

 The Dear Abby College Columnist Scholarship Program is an annual contest for college publication columnists underwritten by Jeanne Phillips aka Dear Abby.
 The winner receives a $5,000 scholarship.
 Abby recently shared her goals for the program in this interview, as well as her inspirations and words of wisdom.

 Q: It’s very generous of you to provide a scholarship for aspiring college-age writers.
 What inspired you to partner with the National Society of Newspaper Columnists Education Foundation to create this scholarship program and contest?

 A: In 2016, I was invited to be the keynote speaker at the NSNC Annual Convention.
 I decided at that time to fund the scholarship program and contest to encourage and support college columnists.

 Q: Who is the ideal candidate to receive this scholarship?